- Personal Finance

 Published: January 11, 2022

 Owning a home is one of many Filipinos greatest dreams.
 It’s a worthwhile investment not only for you but also for your family.
-However, not everyone can buy a home in full, especially now that house prices in the Philippines continue to increase.
+However, not everyone can buy a home in full.
 As a result, many take on housing loans to purchase their dream home.
 It’s the most recommended, if not the best, financing option for buying a new house or renovating a property.

 Table of Contents

 - How Much is MRI in the Philippines?

 - Where to Get Mortgage Redemption Insurance

 What is Mortgage Redemption Insurance?

 Mortgage Redemption Insurance is a life insurance policy that helps repay your mortgage balance in the event of your death before the housing loan’s full repayment.
 MRI will protect your home from foreclosure, as it will take out your outstanding debt if you die.

 Just like any other insurance policy, MRI covers a set amount and duration.
 It dictates how much of your mortgage can be covered and for how long.
 The higher your premium is, the better your coverage will be.